LRydin/Power-Grid-Frequency/database.md

 The links are direct downloads.
 Each is a zipped csv `.csv.zip` file.
 In [Power-Grid-Frequency-Data/](https://github.com/LRydin/Power-Grid-Frequency-Data/tree/master/) and each respective subfolder you can find a plot for each month of the processed data with some details of the data processing and the quality of the actual data.

-*Data structure*
+_Data structure_

-The data is structure in two columns: first column is a data-time format, e.g. `2017-01-01 00:00:00`.
+The data is structured in two columns: first column is a data-time format, e.g. `2017-01-01 00:00:00`.
 The second column is the frequency deviation from the reference in mHz, e.g. `44.006`.

 To read the data directly in `python`, use `pandas` as